novuhq/novu/docs/docs/platform/step-filter.md

 ### Steps to set filter

-1. Create a step in your notification workflow.
+1. Create a step in your workflow.
 This step will be the location where you will apply your filter.

 2. Add a filter to the step.
 This will allow you to specify the criteria that must be